 It also uses the SHA512 algorithm for authentication and the DHE-RSA 2048 key exchange that supports perfect forward secrecy.
 These encryption standards ensure that none of your data can be read even if a hacker gets hold of the decryption key (which is very unlikely, anyway).

-Several Advanced Protocol Options
+Security Protocols — Several Advanced Options

 - IKEv2: A fast protocol that works well on mobile devices.
 This is because of its ability to auto-connect, which protects you while you switch between a mobile and WiFi network.
 However, it’s not as fast as OpenVPN or WireGuard.

 - IPSec: A safe protocol that provides a framework for secure transport by encrypting IP packets.
-While it’s predominantly used for security, it still produced fast speeds in my speed tests, coming in as the 3rd fastest.
+While it’s predominantly used for security, it still produced decent speeds in my speed tests, coming in as the 3rd fastest.

 Overall, the protocol I’d recommend is WireGuard since it offers strong security without compromising your speeds as was evident in my speed test results.

-Privacy — Has a No-Logs Policy that's independently audited
+Privacy — Independently Audited No-Logs Policy

 IPVanish has a transparent privacy policy that is outlined on its website.
 The policy states it only collects payment details and email addresses from customers, which are used to make payments and contact customers when required.
 While the company was involved in a dubious privacy scandal in 2016, it has changed ownership and come a long way since then.
 In March 2022, Leviathan Security Group conducted IPVanish’s first security audit.